LittleLin/Android-BootCamp-TipCalculatorApp/README.md

 TipCalculatorApp
 ================

-This is an Tip Calculator Android application for Android BootCamp Course.
+This is a Tip Calculator Android application for Android BootCamp Course.

 Time spent: 6 hours spent in total